-General Data Protection Regulation (GDPR)
+General Data Protection Regulation as supplemented by the Data Protection Act 2018 (GDPR)

 Information on pupils, parents and guardians is held by the school to enable the teaching, registration and assessment of pupils as well as associated administrative duties.
 The information is stored and used as per the requirements of the Data Protection Act 1998 with South Lanarkshire Council defined as the data controller.
 The Council have established a data protection policy that applies to all of its schools.
 For more information please contact the school.